cquiett/git-practice-two/README.md

 Hello there!
 It's me again!
 Ha Ha and a LOL!!!
-I typed this from the GitHub site!
+I made this change via my MacBook Pro.